AdamDouglasCalkins/My-Users-App/Read_Me_to_Test.txt

+Overview;
+This is a Ruby object oriented approach to build a web application that utilized SQLite to track user information and logins.

 Preface;
 This is to help you test the code in Qwasar's DoCode Environment.
 A database "called my_user_app" and "cookies.txt" will be created as you go.